thatrobotdev/surfingonthe.net/_posts/2018-08-10-Is-YEET!-a-new-MassdropGroupon-competitor.md

+---
+layout: default
+title: "Is YEET! a new Massdrop/Groupon competitor?"
+---

 ## [YEET!](https://medium.com/surfing-on-the-net/is-yeet-com-a-new-home-delivery-competitor-45b994382eba), an up and coming startup, could be the next home delivery competitor.

 **NOTE: If you join Massdrop using** [**our referral link**](https://www.massdrop.com/?referer=YLGTTS)**, you will get a $10 credit when you sign up.
 Links to Groupon are also** [**referral links**](https://www.groupon.com/visitor_referral/h/fcd4a25d-3e78-4800-9539-28dab6d85a66)**.**